metal3-io/metal3-io.github.io/try-it.md

 > When redeploying metal³-dev-env with a different release version of CAPM3, you
 > must set the `FORCE_REPO_UPDATE` variable in `config_${user}.sh` to _true_.

-### 1.3.
-Using Custom Image

-Whether you want to run target cluster Nodes with your own image, you can override the three following variables: `IMAGE_NAME`, `IMAGE_LOCATION`, `IMAGE_USERNAME`.
-If the requested image with name `IMAGE_NAME` does not exist in the `IRONIC_IMAGE_DIR` (/opt/metal3-dev-env/ironic/html/images) folder, then it will be automatically downloaded from the `IMAGE_LOCATION` value configured.

 > warning "Warning"
 > If you see this error during the installation:
 >